cowie/scrub-sfdc-slackbot/README.md

 2) Single API User spoofing other users (via modify system fields permission) - Much simpler buildout, but unable to process permission differences between Slack users.

 Both would allow you to keep a valid user table, and probably start up an Admin table as well for maintenance.
 This means you could potentially invite external/partner users into your Slack channel, whether SFDC users or not, and they would be unable to process commands on the bot due to missing perms.

+Requires a few Heroku Env Vars -
+CLIENTID / CLIENTSECRET for the Slack Oauth Dance REDIS_URL for using local Redis store to host a user list, otherwise comment out lines 8/9 and flip 38 to 37.